Great Places to Eat in Colonial Williamsburg

 If you’re staying outside the Colonial Williamsburg Historic Area and are looking for something perhaps closer to your hotel, we recommend Food for Thought.

 It was our favorite of the restaurants near Williamsburg.
-They have an extensive gluten-free menu and the best variety of vegetarian and vegan options I’ve ever seen outside a vegetarian restaurant.
+They have an extensive gluten-free menu and a good variety of vegetarian and vegan options.

 We liked Food for Thought so much that we ate dinner there twice out of our six nights in Williamsburg.
-They do get quite busy, so plan to get there early or be prepared to wait (and many did).
+They do get quite busy, so plan to get there early or take advantage of their priority waitlist seating by calling ahead.

 We had success with being seated immediately though, perhaps because we’re just a family of two.